“We need a culture of evaluation, independent and real-time evaluation with full transparency.”

 - Understand the difference between a log frame and a Theory of change and its use in evaluation;

 - Move evaluands away from «evaluaphobia» to recognize the value in cooperating with evaluators.

 - Write palatable, evidence-based evaluation findings, conclusions and recommendation;

 - Identify learning from the evaluation accountability prism for programme improvement;

 - Promote evaluation credibility, independence and utility for evidence and human-rights based decision making;

-This course is recommended to professionals working for the UN or interested in conducting evaluations for or of the UN and its programmes and projects.
-The workshop is intended to provide essential knowledge to professionals who are at the early to early phases of their career in evaluation.
+This workshop is recommended to professionals working for the UN or interested in conducting evaluations for or of the UN and its programmes and projects.
+The workshop is intended to provide essential knowledge to professionals who are at the initial phases of their career in evaluation.
 More experienced evaluators may find the empirical examples helpful.
 Although they may be familiar with some or several of the principles of evaluation, the workshop will offer tips on how to understand the UN and address some of the challenges related to assessing the UN’s contributions to development results.
 Evaluation commissioners and policy makers may find the workshop helpful to assess the quality of UN interventions and evaluations in itself.

 - Must have completed graduate level studies that included research methods, as this is often a requirement to be commissioned as an evaluator for the UN;

-- Must have knowledge of evaluation fundamentals, ideally acquired through the IPDET core course.
+- Must have knowledge of evaluation fundamentals, ideally acquired through the IPDET Core Course.